 The Daily Routine

 Students will start each day with Composition Workshop, which will be led by one of our primary composition faculty members.
-Students will learn traditional (and non-traditional) methods of composition, write counterpoint exercises, participate in group compositions and improvisations, etc. Students will also have Theory & Ear-Training, Chorale, and individual composition time daily, in addition to one private composition lesson each week.
+Students will learn traditional (and non-traditional) methods of composition, write counterpoint exercises, participate in group compositions and improvisations, etc. Students will also have Theory, Chorale, and individual composition time daily, in addition to one private composition lesson each week.

 8:45–9:00 - Students arrive at Presser Hall